Ortona Lighthouse

 Ortona Lighthouse (Faro di Ortona) is an active lighthouse located in Ortona on the Adriatic Sea.

 Description

-The lighthouse was built in 1937 and consists of an octagonal prism tower 24 m high, painted with black and with horizontal bands, atop a 2-storey keeper's house with balcony and lantern.
-The lantern, which mounts a Type OF 375 optics, is painted in grey metallic, is positioned at 23 m above sea level and emits two white flashes in a 6 seconds period, visible up to a distance of 15 nmi.
+The lighthouse was built in 1937 and consists of an octagonal prism tower 24 m high, painted black and with horizontal bands, atop a 2-story keeper's house with a balcony and lantern.
+The lantern, which mounts a Type OF 375 optic, is painted gray metallic, is positioned at 23 m above sea level and emits two white flashes in a six-second period, visible up to a distance of 15 nmi.
 The lighthouse is completely automated and is managed by the Marina Militare with the identification code number 3864 E.F.